jqhoogland/rationalia-starter/LW/Concepts/Quick Reference Guide To The Infinite.md

 Fact: Sometimes such a thing just wouldn't make sense.

 **Application**: This is what we do in measure theory - i.e. anywhere integration or expected value (and hence, in the usual formulations, utility) is involved.
-If you want to claim that in your utility function, options A and B both have infinite utility, but the utility of B is more infinite than that of A... first you're going to have to make a framework in which that makes sense.
+If you want to claim that in your utility function, options A and B both have infinite utility, but the utility of B is more infinite than that of A… first you're going to have to make a framework in which that makes sense.
 Such a thing might indeed make sense, but you'll have to explain how, as our usual framework for utility doesn't allow such things.
 (The problem is that adding multiple distinct infinities tends to ruin the continuity properties of the real numbers that make integration possible in the first place, but I'm sure if you look someone must have come up with some method for getting around that in some cases.)

 Sometimes we allow negative numbers and -∞ as well, though this can cause a problem because there's no sensible way to define ∞+(-∞).
 (0∞, on the other hand, is just 0.
 We make this definition because, e.g., the area of an infinitely-long-but-infinitely-thin line should still be 0.)